LonMcGregor/ResourceMonitorPanel/README.md

 ### Capturing Media
 Media is captured from within the page by querying dom objects directly.

-Also should monitor network request to find resources that don't get added directly to dom.
+Also monitors network request via `chrome.webRequest` to find resources that don't get added directly to dom.

 However there are limitations to monitoring web requests:
 * chrome.webrequest fails to capture cached resources?